PetarWho/Cobble-Abuser-9000/README.md

 <li>Speed, you can insta-mine cobble, so the faster you go the more cobble you will mine per hour.</li>
 <li>Compact Enchant, maxed in 1 million mined cobble it has 0.6% chance to drop enchanted cobble when mining regular cobble.</li>
 <li>Reforge Stonk to Unyielding for +4 mining fortune and enchant with Fortune 3 for more mining fortune.</li>
-<li>If you are using God Potion, then you can equip a pet for more Mining Fortune. <i>(Don't do it if you dont have god pot since you can't inst-mine..
-Stick to Silverfish)</i></li>
+<li>If you are using God Potion, then you can equip a pet for more Mining Fortune. <i>(Don't do it without god pot since you can't insta-mine without Silverfish)</i></li>
 <li>Don't forget about HOTM perks.
 You can not only get more fortune but also Efficiant Miner perk on HOTM Tier 4 which allows you to mine multiple ores at once, and for cobble counts toward ores for some reason.</li>
 </ol>